zzhangjii/learning-library/ApplicationIntegration-labguide.md

       - Click the *Close* button in the upper-right corner to close the data mapper.
 The modeling canvas window redisplays.

-    - Click *Save* in the upper-right corner.
+    - Click *Save* in the upper-right corner of the editing canvas window.

 ### Configure Integration Tracking
-46. Notice the *red 1 icon* at the top of the canvas indicating that we aren’t done yet.
+46. Notice the *red 1 icon* at the top right of the canvas indicating that we aren’t done yet.
 Let’s explore the error:

-    - Click on the *red 1 icon* to display the Errors panel.
+    - Click on the *red 1 icon* to display the *Errors* panel.

-    - Hover your mouse over icon to learn the details:
+    - Carefully hover the mouse over the icon to learn the details:

       ![](./media/image32.png)